The In-Between: Is a life on the road a life without a home?

 Once again — an in-between.

 Another tension I often feel is the one between structure and freedom.
 Part of me enjoys the freedom of moving between countries, projects, and communities.
 But another part of me sometimes longs for structure, stability, and a place where things are simply settled.
+Living in the in-between means constantly navigating this balance.

+But how exactly does it feel to live in between worlds?
+Exciting and exhausting at the same time.
+Happy and sad on some days.
+Challenging and rewarding on others.
 There are days when I feel deeply grateful for this lifestyle.
 And there are days when I simply want to go home and not have to figure out everything again.
+When I am in Vienna, I start missing travelling and living abroad.
+But when I am abroad, the idea of coming home suddenly feels comforting again.

 In Portuguese there is a beautiful word for this feeling: Saudade — the sensation of missing something or someone without fully knowing what exactly it is.